bec-denmark/openbanking-tpp-client-python/README.md

 To use it properly.
 #### Usage

-To enroll the certificates use cli script below, changing parametes to real ones.
-Example:
+To enroll the certificates from the shell use cli script below.
+Please change parameters to real ones.

+**Example**

 ```bash
 python enroll_certificates.py \